 - Enhance their morale, recruitment, retention, and public esteem; and to

 - Help develop the characteristics of leadership, teamwork, confidence, initiative, self-discipline and judgement of their individual members.

 By so doing, The Ulysses Trust seeks also to enhance the Reserve and Cadet Forces’ contribution to community cohesion and society generally.
 It therefore places emphasis on inclusivity – determined that opportunities it supports are available and affordable to all – believing such opportunities can have the most transformational impact on units and individuals from otherwise disadvantaged environments.

-The Ulysses Trust is also keen to encourage expeditions or projects that embrace social action and/or community service at home or abroad, and is a pledged supporter of the I Will campaign of the charity Step Up To Serve.
+The Ulysses Trust is also keen to encourage expeditions or projects that add to social cohesion, embrace social action and/or community service at home or abroad, and is a pledged supporter of the #iwill campaign of the charity Step Up To Serve.

 Normally, an expedition will be distinct from Adventurous Training activity on Annual Camps.
 However, in the case of Cadets, such activity on Annual Camps may be considered for support, if not eligible for support by public funds and accompanied by a convincing case.